ethereum/consensus-specs/specs/_features/eip6110/fork.md

     return GENESIS_FORK_VERSION
 ```

-## Fork to Deneb
+## Fork to EIP-6110

 ### Fork trigger

 TBD.
 This fork is defined for testing purposes, the EIP may be combined with other consensus-layer upgrade.
 For now, we assume the condition will be triggered at epoch `EIP6110_FORK_EPOCH`.

-Note that for the pure Deneb networks, we don't apply `upgrade_to_eip6110` since it starts with Deneb version logic.
+Note that for the pure EIP-6110 networks, we don't apply `upgrade_to_eip6110` since it starts with EIP-6110 version logic.

 ### Upgrading the state